Tully Johnstone Regional Water Quality Program

 Preventing up to 170 tonnes of DIN from entering the Reef’s waters every year

 The Tully Johnstone Water Quality Program aims to prevent 170 tonnes of dissolved inorganic nitrogen from entering the Reef's waters every year.

-This $11.6 million investment under the Reef Trust Partnership is supporting projects that focus on reducing dissolved inorganic nitrogen (DIN) runoff via refined nutrient use efficiency (CANEGROWERS Innisfail/Tully); Local Area Nutrient Datahub (LAND) Six Easy Steps optimised nutrient management plans (Liquaforce); and constructed wetland treatment systems (Greening Australia).
+This $11.6 million investment under the Reef Trust Partnership is supporting projects that focus on reducing dissolved inorganic nitrogen (DIN) runoff via refined nutrient use efficiency (CANEGROWERS Innisfail/Tully) and Local Area Nutrient Datahub (LAND) Six Easy Steps optimised nutrient management plans (Liquaforce).
 An interactive water quality monitoring and extension program is also being implemented by James Cook University (TropWATER).